hetalang/heta-specifications/compilation.md

     The errors which happen at the stage will be of types: `FileSystemError`, `ParsingError`.

-1. **Files integration.** Collection of Heta modules are combined into a single structure **queue** which is sequence of queries for platform container based on [include](include) statement.
-The include must not have circular references.
+1. **Files integration.** Collection of Heta modules are combined into a single structure **queue** which is sequence of queries for platform container based on [modules](modules) approach.
+The modules must not have circular references.

     The errors which happen at the stage will be of type `ModuleError`.